We’ve contributed to the successful approval of eight marketed cardiovascular and cardio-metabolic drugs.

 - Cardiac Magnetic Resonance Imaging (MRI)

-- Single Photon Emission Computed Tomography (SPECT)
+- Single Photon Emission Computed Tomography (SPECT) / Myocardial Stress Perfusion Imaging

-- Diagnostic Heart Catheterization
+- Diagnostic Heart Catheterization (including FFR)

-Supporting type 2 diabetes research.
+Supporting type 1 and 2 diabetes research

 With more than 25% of our cardio-metabolic work being in type 2 diabetes, we have the expertise to implement best practices and operational efficiencies for studies to succeed.
 We’ve conducted studies with more than 30 compounds developed for the treatment of type 1 or type 2 diabetes or metabolic syndrome, and the majority of our Phase I and II studies were performed in our clinical pharmacology units in the Netherlands and the US.Read more about how we’ve met challenging recruitment goals for type 2 diabetes studies.

 PRA Health Sciences and Deep Lens, Inc. partner to accelerate patient recruitment for precision cancer trials.